apache/trafficserver/doc/admin-guide/plugins/cachekey.en.rst

 If the URI has the following query string ``c=1&a=1&b=2&x=1&k=1&u=1&y=1`` the `cache key` will use ``c=1&a=1``

-White-list + black-list certain parameters using multiple parameters in the same remap rule.
+Allow-list + block-list certain parameters using multiple parameters in the same remap rule.
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 If the plugin is used with the following plugin parameters in the remap rule: ::